-One of my favourite things about travelling in Europe with my dog is that in many European countries, the regulations allow for your dog to join you inside restaurants, too.
-And even though this isn’t the case in my home country of Australia, at least dogs are usually allowed outside, and the weather is often warm enough for year-round outdoor dining.
+One of my favourite things about travelling in Europe with my dog is that in most European countries dog are allowed to join you inside restaurants, thanks to friendly local regulations.
+Although this isn’t the case in my home country of Australia, at least dogs are usually allowed outside, and the weather is often warm enough for year-round outdoor dining.

 But what about if your dog can’t join you when dining out at a restaurant or cafe?
 What if the restaurant doesn’t permit dogs inside, and either dogs are also not allowed outside on the patio or the weather is too cold or wet for dining outside?
-These are some of the alternatives that I’ve turned to.
+These are some of the alternatives that I’ve turned to when travelling with my dog.

 1. Cook Up a Storm in Your Kitchen